pavelsolis/Replication-Folder/README-Project.md

 The codes use the Unix convention (i.e. forward slash) in directory paths.
 An error may appear if some codes (e.g. executable .sh files) are executed in a Windows machine (because it uses backslashes); in that case, just modify the codes where appropriate.
 Matlab codes are written to be independent of the platform used.

 Most of the results can be replicated using the analysis data files in Data -> Analytic, they:
-- Contain most of the variables necessary for the analysis, generated from original data files (some of which are not shared due to licensing rights).
+- Contain most of the variables necessary for the analysis, generated from the original data files (some of which are not shared due to licensing rights).
 - Can be updated if the user has access to the (restricted) original data sources.